 This course follows ECE/F242A.
 The course is an introduction to econometrics and statistical methods testing the validity of the economic theories.
-Statistical analysis focuses on simple autocorrelation, regression methods well as as Hetroscedasticity, Multicollenearity and other problems.
+Statistical analysis focuses on simple regression methods as well as autocorrelation, Hetroscedasticity, Multicollenearity and other problems.
 Econometric software will be introduced for the collection of data as well as data analysis.
 Students will be given the opportunity to conduct a small project which will include model specification, data collection, examination, display, and model analysis.

-Prerequisite: ECE/F242A or AAF242A
+Prerequisite: ECE/F242A or AAF242A.